Accommodations are available for all of our ATI TEAS Exams. However, accommodation requests and submissions vary by test location.

 Accommodations may be available to individuals with documented disabilities pursuant to the Americans with Disabilities Act (ADA).
 ATI provides reasonable testing accommodations to candidates whose documented disabilities or other qualifying medical conditions hinder their ability to take the examination under standard conditions.
-Please be aware that submission of a request for an accommodation does not guarantee testing accommodations.
+Please be aware that submission of a request for accommodation does not guarantee testing accommodations.
 Decisions will be made on a case-by-case basis considering the information submitted and in accordance with the law.

 Requests for accommodations will be processed as quickly as possible.
 Candidates should allow for a minimum of 30 days for processing, with the understanding that some cases may take longer.
 Candidates should include all the required documentation (see instructions below for what is required) with their initial request.